apluslms/aplus-auth/README.md

     <setting key>, <default>
         <explanation>

+    UID,
+        The unique identifier of the service.
+        Always required.
     PUBLIC_KEY, None
         A string containing the public key (RSA) Required if JWT requests or authentication is used